aks8m/barkentine/README.md

 # barkentine
-Leveraging egocentric networks of data to produce diagrams for BI insigths.
+Leveraging egocentric networks of data to produce diagrams for BI insights.